 You’ll see in our no-spend monthly reports that we do spend money on things we don’t need.
 One of the rules we established was that we could intentionally spend money on hobby items that enrich our lives.

-For Dan, he loves fishing and disc golf.
+For my husband, he loves fishing and disc golf.
 So we have a budget category of “sporting goods” for him.
 He gets to spend money on things that make his hobbies happen.
 Hobbies = happiness.